dbahenam/ECE191_SS22/YOLOv5.md

 # YOLOv5 and OAK D LITE

-1. Fly drone over desired detected objects
+1. Fly drone over area where objects are located
 2. Take video using OAK D Lite camera
    - capVideo.py
    - The video taken will be save into a Video folder